 Note: Taken into account means included and accounted in the basis of management decisions.
 Previously agreed measures include local or national laws or regulations, and also any management measures put into place by regional fisheries management organizations.
 Previous decisions can be reneged, altered, updated, or maintained intact, but must be included in the decision-making process.
-If previously agreed measures are reneged, altered, or updated, there shall be a scientific basis for the changes.
-Not taken into account may refer to management measures that are ignored, although they may still be legally binding in the fishery.
+If previously agreed measures are reneged, altered, or updated, there shall be a scientific basis binding in the first left, taken into account may refer to management measures that are ignored, although they may still be legally